oigbokwe73/AzureNetworking/readme.md

 - **Load Balancing**: BGP's traffic engineering capabilities allow you to distribute traffic across multiple links, optimizing performance and ensuring efficient use of resources.
 - **Scalability**: The integration of BGP with MPLS allows the network to scale easily as the organization grows, accommodating new sites and increasing traffic demands.

+Here’s a detailed diagram illustrating a multi-area OSPF configuration that includes area design, route summarization, and both IPv4 and IPv6 environments:
 ```mermaid
 graph TB
     subgraph OSPF Backbone Area 0